 Finland is a country of trees and endless forests.
 According to rough estimates, there are more than ten trees per every person in the world in the Finnish forests.
 What does it mean?

-Well, it means that you are doing a significant work for humanity.
-Also, it means, that this job is well respected among Scandinavian people.
+Well, it means that you are doing significant work for humanity.
+Also, it means, that this tree planting job is well respected among Scandinavian people.

 Working as a tree planter.
 Working Conditions